discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 ### Resistance

 - Correct application of <Boon name="Resistance"/> requires knowledge of the encounters and which conditions can be temporarely negated by <Boon name="Resistance"/>.
 E.g. at some T4 fractals <Condition name="Immobile"/> can be ignored to activate multiple trigger points, as well as at encounters that bombard your group with <Condition name="Slow"/> and <Condition name="Chilled"/>.

-- Any Glamour skill provides <Boon name="Resistance"/> in combination with <Trait name="Temporal Enchanter"/>.
-Most of the time you want to pick <Skill name="Feedback"/>.
+- Any Glamour skill shares <Boon name="Resistance"/> through <Trait name="Temporal Enchanter"/>.
+Most of the time <Skill name="Feedback"/> is the preffered skill to do this.
-- <Trait name="Mental Defense"/> adds <Boon name="Resistance"/> to every cast of <Skill name="Distortion"/>, trading of precious healing potency.
+- <Trait name="Mental Defense"/> shares <Boon name="Resistance"/> when <Skill name="Distortion"/> is used, at the cost of some healing and condition cleanse.
 In power compositions this can become crucial at Arstariiv, dealing with <Condition name="Weakness"/> applied.
-An optimised precast can fully cover the entire first phase.
+Since an optimised precast can fully cover the entire first phase.

 </GridItem>
 <GridItem sm="6">